lmash/coffeepoetry/README.md

 | tests/test_utils.py  | Unit tests for functions cafe_eligible, reduce_content and get_random_coffee_descriptions                                                                                                                       |
 | tests/test_views.py  | Unit tests for views LoginView and IndexView                                                                                                                                                                    |

+### Limitations (areas to improve)
+  - Currently the app does not accept .HEIC (mac) format images
+  - It's recommended to add images which are horizontally shot (Vertical images will be prevented in next release)